-Smoked and glazed ham was just meant to be eaten with Scalloped Potatoes, crunchy green beans, grilled pineapple and more of the glaze.
+Smoked and glazed ham was just meant to be eaten with scalloped potatoes, crunchy green beans, grilled pineapple and more of the glaze.
 And if you love sliders, grab some sweet Hawaiian buns and combine a slice of ham, the pineapple and a drizzle of the glaze.
 Even add some bright coleslaw to the mix for a crunchy texture.

-Storing the Cooked Ham
+Storing the Double Smoked Ham

-Double-Smoked Ham Recipe
+Double Smoked Ham Recipe

 - 10 lb city ham (see note below)

 - 2 tablespoon Dijon mustard

 - Dry rub (use your own or see ingredients below)

 - Wood chunks or pellets (apple, cherry or other sweet fruit wood)